MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/startlayout/Import-StartLayout.md

 You must have administrator rights to import a layout.

 In Windows 10, the Export-StartLayout cmdlet exports layouts as .xml files, and the **Import-StartLayout** cmdlet imports only .xml files.
+In Windows 11, the Export-StartLayout cmdlet exports layouts as .json files, and the **Import-StartLayout** cmdlet imports only .json files.

 ## EXAMPLES

-### Example 1: Import a layout into a Windows image
+### Example 1: Import a layout into a Windows 10 image
 ```
 PS C:\> Import-StartLayout -LayoutPath "Layout.xml" -MountPath "C:\"
 ```

 This command imports a layout of the Start screen into a Windows image.

-### Example 2: Validate the layout file and Windows image
+### Example 2: Validate the layout file and Windows 10 image
 ```
 PS C:\> Import-StartLayout -LayoutPath "Layout.xml" -MountPath " C:\" -WhatIf
 ```